-With a population of just under 1.7 million, Auckland is made up of four areas, including Auckland City at the centre, North Shore on a raised peninsula to the north, Waitakere City to the west and Manukau City to the south.
+With a population of just under 1.7 million, Auckland comprises four main areas: Auckland City in the centre, North Shore on a raised peninsula to the north, Waitakere City to the west, and Manukau City to the south.

-Auckland is a culturally diverse city with a mix of expats, locals and Polynesian islanders.
-In fact, some nations in Polynesia have more of its citizens living as expats in Auckland than at home.
-This variety adds to the city’s charm and ensures a large number of cultural events and festivals throughout the year.
+Auckland is a culturally diverse city with a mix of locals, Western expats and Polynesian islanders.
+In fact, some countries in Polynesia have more citizens living as expats in Auckland than at home.
+This variety adds to the city's charm and ensures many cultural events and festivals yearly.

-The city has a number of public transportation options, such as ferries, buses, trains and taxis, but a car is still the easiest and most convenient means of navigating the city.
+The city has several public transport options, such as ferries, buses, trains and taxis, but is still the most accessible and navigable by car.